jpshack-at-palomar/openhands-issue-9197/README.md

-This repository reproduces the issue described in issue [#9197](https://github.com/All-Hands-AI/OpenHands/issues/9197) where a complex `.openhands/setup.sh` script prevents OpenHands agents from fully starting up in OpenHands Cloud.
-When attempting to start an agent from the UI, the agent never comes online and remains in a non-functional state.
+This repository reproduces the issue described in issue [#9197](https://github.com/All-Hands-AI/OpenHands/issues/9197) where a complex `.openhands/setup.sh` script causes OpenHands agents in Cloud to become non-functional due to hanging processes.
+While the agent does start up and come online, it becomes unable to execute terminal commands properly, complaining about hanging processes that cannot be interrupted.

 ## 1. Problem Description

-When using OpenHands Cloud with this repository's `.openhands/setup.sh` script, the agent initialization process fails completely:
+When using OpenHands Cloud with this repository's `.openhands/setup.sh` script, the agent becomes non-functional due to hanging processes:

 ### 1.1.
-Primary Issue: Agent Never Starts
+Primary Issue: Hanging Processes Block Commands

-- Agent never comes online after initiating from the OpenHands Cloud UI
+- Agent starts up and comes online successfully
-- The startup process appears to hang or fail during setup script execution
+- When attempting to run terminal commands, the agent reports hanging processes
-- No agent interface becomes available for interaction
+- The agent cannot interrupt or kill the hanging processes
-- The agent remains in a non-functional state indefinitely
+- All subsequent terminal commands fail due to the hanging process issue

 ### 1.2.
 Secondary Issue: No Debugging Visibility

-- No access to stdout/stderr from the setup script during startup
+- No access to stdout/stderr from the setup script during initialization
-- No indication whether the script succeeded, failed, or where it got stuck
+- No visibility into which processes are hanging or why they cannot be killed
-- Impossible to debug what specifically is preventing agent startup
+- Impossible to debug what specifically is causing the hanging process issue

 ## 2. Expected Behavior